FRIENDS OF THE CENTER

 Jacqui Kolar (president of Friends group) is a reading specialist at Big Hollow School District 38 in Ingleside, IL.
 She works kindergarten through eighth grade students.
 Jacqui has had a love and passion for reading since she was very young and strives to instill that love for reading in her students.
 Jacqui completed both her undergraduate and graduate work at NLU.

 Christina happily joined the Friends group in August 2015.
-Christina has been a teacher for nearly 25 years with her primary experience in Early Childhood and Kindergarten.
+Christina has been a teacher for 28 years with her primary experience in Early Childhood and Kindergarten.
 In addition to this Christina also holds Montessori Certification and has experience teaching upper elementary, junior and senior high, college, ESL/EFL, PYP and project-based science as well as in international (Japan) and accelerated programs.
 Her personal and lifelong love for story telling in all forms fuels her desire to help spark the love for reading in children of all ages.

 Maureen O'Shea graduated from Dominican University with a degree in English and certification in elementary education.
 She holds a Master's Degree in Library Science from Dominican University.
 She is currently employed as a school librarian at Washington School in Glenview and works part-time at the Glenview Public Library.